New Jersey Route 27: Middlesex County

-Upon entering Highland Park, Route 27 becomes two-lane Raritan Avenue, intersecting County Route 622 (River Road) and continuing through the downtown area of Highland Park.
-County Route 514 splits from Route 27 by heading east on Woodbridge Avenue 0.7 mi later.
-Route 27 resumes heading northeast past this intersection as a four-lane road that passes by homes, entering Edison Township, where the name changes to Lincoln Highway.
-The route continues northeast, intersecting County Route 676 (Suttons Lane/Duclos Lane) and County Route 529 (Plainfield Avenue), then travels through a mix of residences and businesses, briefly becoming a divided highway before intersecting Interstate 287 at a partial interchange with access to southbound Interstate 287 and from northbound Interstate 287.
+Upon entering Highland Park, Route 27 becomes two-lane Raritan Avenue, intersecting with River Road (CR 622) and continuing through the downtown area of Highland Park.
+CR 514 splits from Route 27 by heading east on Woodbridge Avenue 0.7 mi later.
+Route 27 resumes heading northeast past this intersection as a four-lane road that passes by homes, entering Edison, where the name changes to Lincoln Highway.
+The route continues northeast, intersecting with Suttons Lane/Duclos Lane (CR 676) and Plainfield Avenue (CR 529), then travels through a mix of residences and businesses, briefly becoming a divided highway before intersecting I-287 at a partial interchange with access to southbound I-287 and from northbound I-287.
 At this interchange, Route 27 sees approximately 14,386 cars a day.
 Beyond this interchange, Route 27 crosses into Metuchen and becomes two-lane Essex Avenue, which turns to the east and heads through residential areas.
-The route turns north onto Lake Street and intersects County Route 501 (Amboy Avenue), forming a concurrency with that route.
-It passes under the Northeast Corridor and comes to Middlesex Avenue, where County Route 501 turns to the left and Route 27 turns to the right to resume its northeast direction.
+The route turns north onto Lake Avenue and intersects with Amboy Avenue (CR 501).
+Route 27 forms a concurrency with that route.
+It passes under the Northeast Corridor and comes to Middlesex Avenue, where CR 501 turns to the left and Route 27 turns to the right to resume its northeast direction.

-Route 27 intersects County Route 531 (Main Street) after 0.2 mi and continues northeast on Middlesex Avenue, passing through a residential environment where the route carries about 22,414 vehicles daily.
+Route 27 intersects with Main Street (CR 531) after 0.2 mi and continues northeast on Middlesex Avenue, passing through a residential environment where the route carries about 22,414 vehicles daily.
 The road comes to a bridge over Conrail Shared Assets Operations' (CSAO) Port Reading Secondary line.
-The route crosses back into Edison Township and becomes the Lincoln Highway again, passing over the Rahway River.
+The route crosses back into Edison and becomes Lincoln Highway again, passing over the Rahway River.
 It heads through business areas and passes near the Thomas Alva Edison Memorial Tower and Museum, which is located on the site of Thomas Edison's Menlo Park laboratory.
 The route closely parallels the Northeast Corridor rail line and crosses into Woodbridge Township, widening to four lanes at this point.
-Route 27 passes by the Metropark station serving Amtrak and NJ Transit trains and interchanges with the Garden State Parkway near Iselin, where approximately 19,780 vehicles travel on Route 27 on a daily basis.
+Route 27 passes by the Metropark station serving Amtrak and NJ Transit trains and has an interchange with the Garden State Parkway near Iselin, where approximately 19,780 vehicles travel on Route 27 on a daily basis.
 Past the Garden State Parkway, Route 27 narrows back to two lanes and continues northeast alongside the Northeast Corridor, passing through a mix of residential and commercial development as a three-lane road with two northbound lanes and one southbound lane.